 "My time at the Clinton School was truly transformative, both personally and professionally.
 While living and working in Asia for six months with Sarus as part of my Clinton School field work, I was serendipitously introduced to a Foundation staff person in Yangon, Myanmar.
 Eight months later I applied for a position and the rest is history."What is Matt doing now?
-Program Officer at The Asia Foundation
+Operations and Technology Consultant at The Asia Foundation and other Organizations

 "My time at the Clinton School of Public Service directly impacted my career and I continue to employ the skills I learned there in my work each day.
 I took away a much deeper understanding of not only how to better create change in our world, but also the tools and capacity to adapt and succeed in my chosen career path."What is Britney doing now?
 Executive Director at Court Appointed Special Advocates of East Tennessee

 Britney Sink is the Executive Director at Court Appointed Special Advocates of East Tennessee in Knoxville, Tenn.
 She leads her team to be a voice for abused and neglected children and is responsible for overseeing the CASA program and administration, as well as managing fund development, building community awareness, and providing strategic direction.